 Q: What will I be doing during outreach?

-A: During outreach, you check on individuals experiencing homelessness in the Georgetown catchment area.
+A: Conducting wellness checks with individuals experiencing homelessness in the Georgetown catchment area.
 These wellness checks will include checking for signs of hypothermia, connecting individuals to city’s resources, and providing emergency supplies such as blankets and handwarmers.

 Q: Are there supplies that I can donate to the HOT team?

 A: Yes!
 We are always in seek of new socks, gloves, winter hats and scarves.
 Unopened emergency (foil/thermal) blankets, hand warmers, and non-expired, pre-packaged granola bars are also welcome.
+These can be brought to the HOME Program Coordinator's office, office 138 inside the Center for Social Justice (Poulton Hall, Suite 130).
 You can also support HOT's work with a financial donation here.
 Please make sure to mark "CSJ Hypothermia Outreach Team" on your gift.